Losant/losant-docs/docs/workflows/overview.md

 ### SMS Node

-The [SMS node](/workflows/outputs/sms/) allows you to send an SMS message one or more phone numbers.
+The [SMS Node](/workflows/outputs/sms/) allows you to send an SMS message to one or more phone numbers.
 This example demonstrates how to use the newly modified payload in a useful way.

 ![Workflow Overview SMS](/images/workflows/overview-sms.png "Workflow Overview SMS")

-The SMS node supports [string templates](/workflows/accessing-payload-data/#string-templates).
-But unlike evaluating to a boolean for the Conditional node, or a number for the Math node, the SMS node uses the that value to create a custom message that contains a value from the payload.
+The SMS Node supports [string templates](/workflows/accessing-payload-data/#string-templates) for its configuration values.
+But unlike evaluating to a boolean as it does for the Conditional Node, or a number for the Math Node, the SMS Node uses that value to create a custom message that containing a value from the payload.

 ```handlebars
 Temperature warning.
 Temperature now at {{ degreesCelsius }} deg C!
 ```

-For this example, the user wanted to send an SMS alert with the temperature in Celsius, but our temperature sensor reported the value in Fahrenheit.
-This is why we used the Math node to convert the temperature before being sent.
+### Next Steps

+To improve this user's experience, there are a number of additions and improvements we could make to this workflow.
+For example:

+*   The user's phone number could be stored as a [global variable](#workflow-globals) so that the workflow could be [exported](#import-export) without exposing the user's number to others.
+*   To avoid repeat SMS messages when the temperature is above the threshold for a long time, we could insert a [Latch Node](/workflows/logic/latch/) to only send one alert each time the temperature crosses the threshold.
+*   We could move the conversion to Celsius above our Conditional Node and then use a [Device State Node](/workflows/output/device-state/) to set that converted value as a separate [attribute](/devices/state/#state-attributes) on the device.
+This would allow us to also visualize the Celsius values in a [dashboard](/dashboards/overview/), such as in a [Time Series Block]() or a Gauge Block.

 ## Common Payload Fields